Feted in Gaza, Hamas leader to attend "victory rally"

 Meshaal, 56, is on his first visit to the Gaza Strip and was moved to tears on Friday by the ecstatic reception he received from flag-waving crowds as he toured the tiny territory, which is home to 1.7 million Palestinians.

-His trip comes just two weeks after Hamas fought an eight-day conflict with Israel that killed some 170 Palestinians and six Israelis and ended with an Egyptian-brokered ceasefire.
+His trip comes just two weeks after the conflict with Israel that killed some 170 Palestinians and six Israelis.
+An Egyptian-brokered ceasefire brought an end to the fighting.

 Hamas claims it won the conflagration.
-Israel disputes this, saying it not only killed the Islamist group's military commander but also caused significant damage to its arsenal of rockets.
-The Israeli media largely ignored his visit to Gaza.
+Israel disputes this, saying it not only killed Hamas's military commander, but also caused significant damage to its arsenal of rockets.

 There is no denying the fighting boosted Hamas's standing in the region, winning it the support of Arab neighbours, many of whom used to treat the group as a pariah before the Arab Spring uprisings ushered in several sympathetic Islamist governments.